fabe/interval/README.md

 ![](http://i.imgur.com/GIVh0hq.jpg)

-The final product should be invisible and hidden underneath the sheets/bed.
+The final product would be invisible and hidden underneath the sheets/bed.

 ## Software
 NodeJS and MongoDB is running on the Raspberry Pi.
 I get the accelerometer data through the (specific) [mpu6050 module](https://github.com/jstapels/mpu6050/).
 For installation instructions I collected some [helpful links](#helpful-links) below.